 Free SSL Certificate

-Individuals who have been part of the WordPress world for a while can vouch for the fact that an SSL certificate is a must-have for any WordPress web-hosting.
-Another feature that makes SiteGround stand out in the crowd is that it offers free SSL certificate via LetsEncrypt which is, by default, enabled for all new users.
+Individuals who have been part of the WordPress world for a while can vouch for the fact that an SSL certificate is a must-have for any WordPress web hosting.
+Another feature that makes SiteGround stand out in the crowd is that it offers a free SSL certificate via LetsEncrypt, which is, by default, enabled for all new users.

 SiteGround Support and customer service

 I moved on from my old hosting mainly because of the lack of adequate customer support.
 There were times when I waited nearly 5-6 hours to get a response to my ticket, and almost 24 hours to get my issues resolved (depending upon the problem).
 In contrast, on contacting the SiteGround customer support, I got replies within 6 minutes!
 Yes, you read that right.
 And that, my friends, is no exaggeration.

 SiteGround free CDN:

 Around Q2 2022, SiteGround introduced CDN service for its hosting users.
 Here are the highlights of SiteGround CDN features: